sangcu/build99.com/page-views/docs/_contents/5_Application-Guides/3_Working-with-database.md

 File name: transfer_v1(2).dump
 ```

-Above command will run the backup for the `transfer_v1` database and then download to local machine and save to `transfer_v1(2).dump`.
-You can restore this file
+The above command will run the backup for the `transfer_v1` database and then download and save it to file `transfer_v1(2).dump`.
+You can restore this file in the next step.

-# Restore database from a backup file
+# Restore a database from a backup file

-It's possible to restore a database from a local file to a database on server.
-Given we want to restore file `transfer_latest.dump` to database `transfer_v1` in Development environment, just make sure you're in staging environment by using command
+It's possible to restore a database from a local file to a database on the server.
+Given we want to restore file `transfer_latest.dump` to database `transfer_v1` in the `Development` environment, just make sure you're in the staging environment by using the command

 ```console
 $ ylambda env ls